Jamie Moyer: Chicago Cubs (1986–1988)

 The Chicago Cubs selected Moyer in the sixth round of the 1984 amateur draft.
 Moyer was selected a New York–Penn League All-Star in 1984.
 He made his major league debut with the Cubs on June 16, 1986, against Steve Carlton and the Philadelphia Phillies, and earned his first win.
-Later that year, on August 16, he threw his first shutout against the Montreal Expos.
+On August 16, he threw his first shutout against the Montreal Expos.
 He was also the starting pitcher for the Cubs on the day that Greg Maddux made his major league debut.

 In 1987, Moyer ranked tenth in the National League in strikeouts with 147, while winning 12 games and losing 15.
 He also lost 15 games in 1988 against only nine wins.
 Despite his poor record, Moyer lowered his ERA to 3.48 (it had been 5.10 in 1987), and while he struck out fewer batters than he had in the previous year, he decreased his walk rate significantly, giving only 55 batters a base on balls as opposed to 97 in the previous year.

 Texas Rangers (1989–1990)

-Following his then-best season in 1988, Moyer was traded to the Texas Rangers as part of the nine-player Rafael Palmeiro for Mitch Williams trade.
+Following his then-best season in 1988, the Cubs traded Moyer, Rafael Palmeiro, and Drew Hall to the Texas Rangers for Mitch Williams, Paul Kilgus, Curtis Wilkerson, Steve Wilson, Luis Benitez, and Pablo Delgado.

 Moyer was on the disabled list with a sore left shoulder for much of a disappointing 1989 season.
 In 1990, Moyer spent time in the bullpen before regaining a spot in the starting rotation.